coreyduffy/binance-orderbook/README.md

 This would help ensure that updates aren't lost to the order book and an accurate local order book is still output to the user.

 ### Libraries
-I've tried to keep the use of libraries to a minimum as was specified in the challenge.
+I've tried to keep the use of libraries to a minimum.

 The libraries I have used are:
 - Jackson, for deserialising json responses from the http and websocket endpoints.